Timberfang/MediaBox/README.md

 Other limitations include:

-1. Codecs are currently hard-coded for AV1 video and OPUS audio.
-2. Quality/speed/size settings can only be changed via the built-in presets.
+1. Quality/speed/size settings can only be changed via the built-in presets.
-3. Custom file names are not supported.
+2. Custom file names are not supported.
-4. When MediaBox exits, FFmpeg will *not* exit until it finishes with the file it's working on.
+3. When MediaBox exits, FFmpeg will *not* exit until it finishes with the file it's working on.

 ## Installation